Amiicli/MMAVT-Unity-Example/README.md

-MMAVT is a system that allows low-poly animation methods like eye/mouth/hand meshswapping to be used easily in Blender and exported into engines like Unity.
+An example of MMAVT implementation in Unity

+Get MMAVT for Blender [here](https://github.com/Amiicli/MMAVT)

 Learn the basics of MMAVT [here](https://www.milancline.com/blog/archive/introducing-mmavt)